Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Ancestral structure of the model

 so that

-As a conclusion, if we sample with replacement then \begin{itemize} \item If $\gamma-1+\mu(1+u)>0$, the individual is sampled infinitely many times as $N\to\infty$. \item If $\gamma-1+\mu(1+u)<0$, the probability of sampling the individual goes to $0$ and is $\asymp N^{\gamma-1+\mu(1+u)}$. \end{itemize} With a little bit of extra work, we can then deduce that if we now sample without replacement (as we should), then the following dichotomy holds \begin{itemize} \item If $\gamma-1+\mu(1+u)>0$ the probability of sampling the individual goes to $1$. \item If $\gamma-1+\mu(1+u)<0$ the probability of sampling the individual is $\asymp N^{\gamma-1+\mu(1+u)}$. \end{itemize} We can then deduce that the log-profile of genotypes after one generation is $\theta_{\hat X_{eq}(x_0)} G$ where
+As a conclusion, if we sample with replacement then \begin{itemize} \item If $\gamma-1+\mu(1+u)>0$, the individual is sampled infinitely many times as $N\to\infty$. \item If $\gamma-1+\mu(1+u)<0$, the probability of sampling the individual goes to $0$ and is $\asymp N^{\gamma-1+\mu(1+u)}$. \end{itemize} With a little bit of extra work, we can then deduce that if we now sample without replacement (as we should), then the following dichotomy holds \begin{itemize} \item If $\gamma-1+\mu(1+u)>0$ the probability of sampling the individual goes to $1$. \item If $\gamma-1+\mu(1+u)<0$ the probability of sampling the individual is $\asymp N^{\gamma-1+\mu(1+u)}$. \end{itemize} We can then deduce that the log-profile of genotypes after one generation is $\theta_{\hat X_{eq}(x_0)} G$, where

-To summarize the previous heuristics, one striking feature of the exponential model is that the wave reaches ``stationarity" after only $1$ generation and the only effect of the initial configuration is in the shift $\theta_{\hat X_{eq}(x_0)}$.
-It then follows that $G$ is a traveling wave solution with a speed given by the limit of $\hat X_{eq}(x_0)$ , where $(x_0^i)_{i=1}^{N^\gamma}$ is a configuration with a limiting log profile $G$.
+To summarize the previous heuristics, one striking feature of the noisy exponential $K$-BRW is that the wave reaches ``stationarity" after only $1$ generation and the only effect of the initial configuration is in the shift $\theta_{\hat X_{eq}(x_0)}$.
+It then follows that $G$ is a traveling wave solution with a speed given by the limit of $\hat X_{eq}(x_0)$ , where $(x_0^i)_{i=1}^{N^\gamma}$ is a configuration with a limiting log-profile $G$.

 As in our original model, we can now distinguish between two regimes from the explicit description of $G$.
 Define

 and define